lohiermichael/deployment-of-machine-learning-models/section_7:serving_the_model_via_REST_API/README.md

 - Popular choice for Python microservices (40K stars + on github)
  - Lightweight and flexible and has great documentation
  - Alternatives include: Django, Pyramid, Bottle, Sanic, Tornado, API Star...

+ The steps of this section can be tracked in the following [repo](https://github.com/lohiermichael/public-repo-deployment-ml-models.git) that I forked from the course template.